 55% of tickets sold are sold to not-men:

-See also our post on how about 1/3rd of ESPN’s audience are women.Lisa Wade is a professor of sociology at Occidental College.
+See also our post on how about 1/3rd of ESPN’s audience are women.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.